Does Duplicate Content Harm Your Website’s Rankings?

 How Can I Find the Keywords That People Are Searching for to Find Businesses Like Mine?

 Keywords are one of the most crucial aspects of your SEO strategy.
-Keywords don’t have to be a single word—they can also be a phrase or grouping of words.
+Keywords don’t have to be a single word—they can also be phrases or grouping of words.
 Consumers enter keywords into a search engine when they’re looking for something.
 It’s as simple as that.
 And while defining a keyword is easy, finding the keywords your target audience is searching for takes a little more work.

 By identifying the keywords your base is searching for, you can alter your site text so that you’re utilizing those same keywords.
-When you do that, you’ll rise up in the SERPs and get more clicks.
+When you do that, you’ll rise in the SERPs and get more clicks.
 And just like that, you’ve drawn in traffic with your keyword research.

 How Do I Create SEO-Friendly Content?